2021 Nuclear & Radiological Technicians Degree Guide

-There are many different nuclear tech degrees levels.
-You can spend many years getting as high as a master's in nuclear and radiological technicians to something that takes less time like a first year certificate.
-The time it takes to complete a nuclear tech degree varies depending on the program.
+Nuclear Tech degree levels vary.
+You can spend many years getting as high as a in nuclear and radiological technicians to something that takes less time like a .
+Different nuclear and radiological technicians degrees vary in how long they take.

 |Degree||Credit Requirements||Typical Program Length|

 |Associate Degree||60-70 credits||2 years|

 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

 A high school diploma or equivalent is the most common level of education achieved by those in careers related to nuclear tech, with approximately 35.9% of workers getting one.
 See the the most common levels of education for nuclear tech workers below.

 |High School Diploma||35.3%|

 The education level required is different depending on the nuclear tech career you are seeking.

 Graduates with a degree in Nuclear and Radiological Technicians often work for nuclear power plants or other companies that are involved with nuclear energy.
 Radiation is a constant threat anywhere nuclear energy is used, making these technicians valuable assets to companies.